ODETTE SCHOOL OF BUSINESS: COURSES

 This course serves as an introduction to the area of business finance.
 The primary objective is to understand the fundamental concepts and principles of financial management of the business enterprise.
 After an introduction to the goal financial management, the course will cover the valuation of financial and real investments, risk and return, financial analysis, planning and control, and working capital management.
 (Prerequisites: 70-151, 62-194 or equivalent, and 75-100.
 Business students must also have completed 71-100.)

 72-271.
 Business Finance II

 This course focuses on long-term corporate financial decisions.
 The goal is to develop an understanding of the concepts and principles of the management of capital assets and resources.
 Topics include capital budgeting, cost of capital, capital structure, sources of long-term financing, and corporate risk management.
 International financial management will also be introduced.
-(Prerequisites: 73-202 (or equivalent) and 72-270.)
+(Prerequisites: 73-102 and 72-270.)

 This is a recommended course for students wishing to continue in finance and compulsory for those aiming for a finance concentration.
 The course covers key topics in capital markets and corporate finance that lay the foundation for material to be covered in advanced finance courses.
 Areas covered include: fixed income markets and interest rate determination; raising funds in equity markets; the cost of capital; derivatives markets and applications to business finance; and the market for corporate control.
 (Prerequisite: 72-271.)

 Appraising bonds, preferred, and common stocks as vehicles for investment.
 The course also involves the study of alternative investments, the market setting, technical analysis, and securities legislation in Canada.
 (Prerequisite: 72-271.)
-This course was formerly numbered 72-471.
-Although this course can be taken to upgrade grades in 72-471, students cannot receive credit for both 71-372 and 71-471.
+(Credit cannot be obtained for both 72-471 and 72-372).

 72-373.
 Working Capital Management